prometheus/jmx_exporter/docs/content/1.1.0/building_testing/_index.md

 weight: 4
 ---

-The JMX Exporter requires Java 11+ to build and test the code.
+Java 11+ is required to build and unit test the code.

-Docker is required to run integration tests.
+Docker is required to run the integration test suite.

 ## Building (unit tests only)